-Unlike some towns, Bell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bell are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bell is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Bell who work in office and administrative support (28.21%), farm management occupations (8.55%), and community and social services (8.12%).

 Another important characteristic of Bell is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-The percentage of adults in Bell with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.04% of adults in Bell have a bachelor's degree or advanced degree.
+The citizens of Bell are slightly less educated than the national average of 21.84% for the average city or town: 13.04% of adults in Bell have a bachelor's degree or advanced degree

 The per capita income in Bell in 2022 was $27,333, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $109,332 for a family of four.
 However, Bell contains both very wealthy and poor people as well.